AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Offer management {#offer-capabilities}

-Adobe Campaign Web allows you to send with your deliveries offers that have been created in the console using the **[!UICONTROL Interaction]** module.
+You can send offers in your deliveries created in the Adobe Campaign Web user interface.
+These offers must have been created in the client console using the **[!UICONTROL Interaction]** module.
 Offer design, eligibility rules, and offer management is only available in the Campaign client console.
 [Learn more](../msg/offers.md)

 Learn how to manage an offer catalog in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.